 Five Essential Herbs You Can Grow In Your Garden

 Another easy pick!
 Find a spot where sunlight is ample, yet still shady in some parts.
 You can dress your plantation with some compost or manure every spring to facilitate ease in growth.
-Seasons like spring, autumn or summer might see an overt use of chives as they are used daily to delicacies like salads, soups, burgers, marinades and more.
-While it’s possible to grow them from the seed itself, but it’s quite a long way from seed to chives in full bloom, so it’s better if you start off with only a few plants.
+Seasons like spring, autumn, or summer might see an overt use of chives as they are used daily for delicacies like salads, soups, burgers, marinades, and more.
+While it’s possible to grow them from the seed itself, it’s quite a long way from seed to chives in full bloom, so it’s better if you start with only a few plants.

-This is one herb that does justice to the saying ‘you can love-it-or-hate-it, but you can’t ignore it!’
-There’s a pungent taste to it and that imparts a deep flavor into certain Indian, Asian and Mexican dishes.
+This is one herb that does justice to the saying ‘you can love it or hate it, but you can’t ignore it!’
+There’s a pungent taste to it and that imparts a deep flavor to certain Indian, Asian and Mexican dishes.
 Much like its counterparts, Cilantro also flourishes well under partial shade and good sunlight.
 It ideally grows between the spring and the fall, when cold temperatures are somewhat prevalent.
 But summer causes it to lose its flavor.
 Varieties like the ‘Cruiser’, ‘Slo-bolt’, and ‘Calypso’ are common and most herb lovers stick to them.
-If you choose to grow this herb during summer, think of substitutes like ‘papalo’ and ‘Vietnamese coriander’.
+If you choose to grow this herb during summer, think of substitutes like ‘papal’ and ‘Vietnamese coriander.

 Your choice is of course not limited to the above-mentioned herbs, as there are options galore.
-The only thing you must keep in mind is that watering your herbs regularly, regardless of its type, is of paramount importance.
+The only thing you must keep in mind is that watering your herbs regularly, regardless of their type, is of paramount importance.
 Every herb is different and requires deep care and maintenance.
-In order to grow essential herbs in your backyard, keep fertilizers handy.
+To grow essential herbs in your backyard, keep fertilizers handy.
 You can use any organic herb garden fertilizer.
 If you are not sure which herb to choose for your backyard culinary garden, try contacting an expert.

 More in LifeStyle